-Upon success this function will return true, otherwise it will return false.
-Upon an error a subsequent call to getLastError will return details on the error.
+Upon success this function returns true, otherwise it returns false.
+Upon an error a subsequent call to getLastError returns details on the error.

-'''

 bool setAllRegisters(RegisterPool &pool) const

-'''

 This function sets the values of every register in this thread to the values specified in the RegisterPool object pool.
 Depending on the OS, this call may be more efficient that calling Thread::setRegister multiple times.
 See Section 3.8 for a discussion of the RegisterPool class.